L21s/collection-size-filter/README.md

 ## Hints
   - The functionality is generally applied for every status code and request type.
 When the returned entity is no collection, the filter will set `result-count: 1`.
-  - If you don't use class path scanning (hint: [you shouldn't]), you need to list `de.larscheidschmitzhermes.collections.CollectionFilter` in your `javax.ws.rs.core.Application`.
+  - If you don't use class path scanning (hint: [you shouldn't]), you need to list `de.larscheidschmitzhermes.collections.CollectionSizeFilter` in your `javax.ws.rs.core.Application`.
 (Or whereever else you register your resource classes)

 License
 ----